DarkVador-HCA/pyHCA/README.md

 segment
 -------

-Use the composition in hydrophobic cluster of a sequence to detect domains.
+Use the composition in hydrophobic cluster of a sequence to detect foldable segments and compute their HCA score.

     $ hcatk segment -h